 Location: 12824 FM 244, Anderson, TX 77830

-The Gibbons Creek site is a large former coal power plant property in Grimes County that historically generated electricity for multiple Texas cities.
+The Gibbons Creek site is a large former coal-fired power plant property in Grimes County that historically generated electricity for multiple Texas cities.

 After the coal plant closed, the site and surrounding acreage entered a redevelopment phase.